-What Bait Do You Need for Your Deep-Sea Fishing Trip?
+What Bait Do You Need for Your Salt Water Sea Fishing Trip?

-You and your friends can’t wait for your next deep-sea fishing trip.
-You’ve invested a lot of money in a new line and tackle, and you’ve already scheduled a boat hire for your big adventure.
+You and your friends can’t wait for your next salt water sea fishing trip.
+You’ve invested a lot of money in a new rod, spooled up some fresh line and rigged it with your best tackle … and you’ve already scheduled a boat hire for your big adventure.

 But don’t forget that your choice of bait affects your chances of a successful haul.
 Steer clear of very old frozen bait that is well past its best and should be in the bin rather than on the end of your hook.
 At Bluey’s Boat Hire we only use Gotcha Bait which is simply the best fresh frozen bait available.
 Choose from big or small individually sealed bags of pilchards, squid, blue-bait, white-bait, prawns and pippies.